NVIDIA/cuda-quantum/docs/sphinx/using/examples/quantum_operations.rst

 We also know that qubits can be in an equal superposition states:
 :math:`\ket{+}` and :math:`\ket{-}`.
-This now forces us to extend our 1-D line to a 2-D cartesian coordinate system.
+This now forces us to extend our 1-D line to a 2-D Cartesian coordinate system.

 Later, we will learn the existence of states that can be represented with :math:`\ket{+i}` and :math:`\ket{-i}`, this calls for a 3-D